mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 <a name=auto_track></a>
 ### Auto Track
 At the minimum usage, by just initializing the SDK [Webtrekk](https://github.com/Neno0o/webtrekk-new-android-sdk/blob/master/android-sdk/src/main/java/webtrekk/android/sdk/Webtrekk.kt) without disabling the auto track in the configurations, the SDK will start automatically tracking your activities and fragments, caching the data, and later send the data to the servers.
-Note, that auto track is enabled by default, to disable auto track, call `disableAutoTracking()` in configurations.
+Note, that auto track is enabled by default, to disable auto track of (activities and fragments), call `disableAutoTracking()` in configurations.
+If you want to disable auto track for fragments, call `disableFragmentsAutoTracking()`.

 ```kotlin
 val webtrekkConfigurations =